Construction CRM: Drive Field Revenue and Wins

 - Outside sales teams covering broad territories

-- Utilities and maintenance teams balancing service and new business conversations
+- Utilities and maintenance teams balancing service and new business

-- Facility management reps handling site visits across distributed accounts
+- Facility management reps visiting distributed accounts

-- Estimators who need to move quickly between qualified opportunities
+- Estimators moving quickly between qualified opportunities

 Use cases that separate disciplined teams from sloppy ones